 So if you eat these amino acids equally, you should aim for 5.5 milligrams of tyrosine per pound of body weight (or 12.5 milligrams per kilogram of body weight).

-Check out this list of foods high in l-tyrosine below.
+Check out this list of foods high in L-tyrosine below.
 Note that the RDI percentages are based on eating 875 milligrams of tyrosine per day.

 Skirt steak, the cut typically used for fajitas (and Philly cheesesteaks), is a complete protein because it contains all nine essential amino acids.
-It's also one of the best food sources of tyrosine, packing 248 percent of the RDI per a 6-ounce grilled steak.
+It's also one of the best food sources of tyrosine, with 248 percent of the RDI per a 6-ounce grilled steak.

 2. Lean Pork Chops: 2,088 mg, 239% RDI